Learn 2 Ride FAQs

 Q: What happens if it rains during my lesson or if it looks like it will rain during my lesson?

 A: Please dress for the weather and plan to ride with the rain.
 That might mean rain gear and/or having a towel and a change of clothes for after the lesson.
 In the unusual case where the weather threatens safety, we’ll cancel the lesson and reschedule.
 When in doubt, contact your instructor.
 And please make sure your instructor has a good phone number to reach you the day of the lesson in case they need to contact you.

 Q: Do I need a bike?
 Do I need a helmet?

-A: You do need both a bike and a CPSC-approved helmet for our lessons.
-We have loaners available for most sized bodies and most sized heads.
+A: We have bike and helmet loaners available for you to borrow for the lesson!
+These loaners fit most sized bodies and most sized heads.
 If you are planning on borrowing our equipment, please let us know how tall you are when you schedule your lesson, so that we can make sure we have the right equipment ready for you.

 If you already have a bike that you like and it is easy for you to transport, you should bring that bike.
 It is best to spend time getting familiar with the equipment you’ll be using most.

 Q: I don’t have a bike.
 But I know I want to get one.
 Should I buy that before I take lessons?

 A: It depends!
 When you are learning, it is helpful to have a bike at home to practice with, but an important part of buying a bike is test-riding it to make sure it fits your body and that you enjoy riding it.
 After the first lesson, the instructor will be able to give you a better assessment of how much effort you will need to get up and riding.
 It might make sense to think about bike shopping after that assessment.

 Q: Do I need wrist, elbow, knee pads?